contentful/marketplace-partner-apps/README.md

 ## Adding and maintaining your app in this repo

 The Marketplace Partner Apps repo is maintained as a single repository for apps, containing several ecosystem partner apps + the tools needed to build and maintain them.
 The `apps` folder contains each partner app, and each sub-folder within `apps` should contain all the code necessary to build, test, and deploy your app without references to other apps or folders.
-All dependencies between apps are independent and isolated from each other.

 ### First time setup